joduplessis/noom-tools/README.md

 # Noom Tools v0.0.1

+> This project is work-in-progress & will be updated whenever I get a chance

 Noom Tools is an opinionated boilerplate for creating realtime & component driven JAMStack apps.

 ## What does this solve?